crumblc00k1e/crumblc00k1e/README.md

 　　　✿𓏼　goodbye!　𖦹

-　　　⑅　this profile updates weekly as I learn.　·　started April 2026 from 0 !
+　　　⑅　this profile updates weekly as I learn.　·　started May 2026 from 0 !

 ---